jtrim-ons/get-nomis-bulk/README.md

 This will get the data and put a CSV in a newly-created `tidied-data` directory.
 A file `log.txt` will contain a small amount of information about what has been downloaded.

 The script is really unreliable!
-For example, it doesn't work for the Industry table because some industries have commas in their names.